Audit Logging

 Configure ECR Instead of Zot

 An Open Container Initiative (OCI) registry is required to store OCI artifacts.
-Rather than using the default in‑cluster Zot registry, you can configure the PaletteAI Helm chart to use AWS Elastic Container Registry (ECR).
-ECR works on both AWS EKS and self‑managed Kubernetes on AWS (IaaS) and can be configured during or post-installation.
+Instead of the default in-cluster Zot registry, you can configure the PaletteAI Helm chart to use Amazon Elastic Container Registry (ECR).
+Amazon ECR works on both Amazon EKS and self-managed Kubernetes on AWS (IaaS), and you can configure it during installation or afterward.

 Configure Kubernetes API Server to Trust OIDC Provider

-The Kubernetes API server can be configured to trust an OpenID Connect (OIDC) provider to authenticate users.
-We recommend you work with your Kubernetes administrator and security team to configure the Kubernetes API server to trust the OIDC provider.
-Depending on your infrastructure provider and the Kubernetes platform you are using, such as AWS EKS, Azure AKS, or Google GKE, the steps to configure the Kubernetes API server to trust the OIDC provider may vary.
+The Kubernetes API server can trust an OIDC provider to authenticate users.
+We recommend that you work with your Kubernetes administrator and security team when you configure this integration.
+The exact steps vary by infrastructure provider and Kubernetes platform, such as AWS EKS, Azure AKS, or Google GKE.

 Configure User Impersonation